 Responding to Undergraduate Academic Misconduct

-All students in CLAS are expected to abide by the CLAS Code of Academic Honesty, available on the For Students section of the CLAS website.
+All students in CLAS are expected to abide by the CLAS Code of Academic Honesty, available on the Undergraduate Student section of the CLAS website.

 Please share this Code with your students and talk with them about your expectations concerning their work.
 Students appreciate knowing that all members in a class are respected and treated equally and that none are given the opportunity to have an unfair advantage over others.
 Best practices concerning exams and papers should be followed to help create this sense of fairness.
 Many instructors find it helpful to discuss these issues during class and before major due dates.